-Students will need to be thoroughly organised as well as possessing skills in extended writing and problem solving.
+Students will need to be thoroughly organised and possess strong extended writing skills.
 It is important that candidates can analyse and evaluate key topics with the ability to compare and contrast both the practical and theoretical aspects of sport.

 Degree in sport science, sport coaching, sport and business.
 Employment in the fitness and leisure industry.

-Planning for life beyond the Sixth Form
+Planning life beyond the Sixth Form